Live Dealer Roulette

 Mobile-friendly

-All leading suppliers of live roulette have solutions for smartphone and tablet users.
-The mobile interface is quite similar to that for desktop computers, a fact we attribute to the broader adoption of the HTML5 language for coding.
+All leading suppliers of live roulette offer solutions tailored to smartphone and tablet users.
+The mobile interface closely resembles its desktop counterpart, largely thanks to the widespread adoption of HTML5.

-Roulette players are sometimes granted the option to access the live games via native iOS/Android apps.
-However, an increasing number of casinos offer browser-based solutions for their live products.
-Being a mobile-friendly game, live roulette is available in the common American and European variations across Evolution Gaming-powered mobile casinos.
-Most of the other providers supply mainly single-zero games.
+Roulette players can sometimes access live games through native iOS or Android apps.
+However, more casinos now provide browser-based solutions for their live products.
+Because it is mobile-friendly, live roulette is available in the popular American and European variations at Evolution Gaming-powered mobile casinos.
+Most other providers focus primarily on single-zero games.

-The live interface is well-adapted for play on mobile devices, providing players with every betting option they could think of.
-Some games support portrait mode with floating panels for the video stream you can move to the side.
+The live interface is well-adapted for play on mobile devices, giving players access to every betting option they might want.
+Some games even support portrait mode with floating video panels you can move to the side.

-Before betting is closed, the layout is maximized to cover the entire screen which allows you to post wagers on your touchscreen device with great ease and precision.
-A Wi-Fi or 4G connection is recommended if you insist on a stable playing experience without screen freezes and lags.
+Before betting closes, the layout expands to cover the entire screen, which allows you to place wagers on your touchscreen device with great ease and precision.
+A Wi-Fi or 4G connection is recommended for a stable playing experience free from screen freezes and lag.

 View more...